helidon-io/helidon/DEV-GUIDELINES.md

 ```

 # Maven
-1. All third party versions are managed in root pom
+1. All third party versions are managed
     1. Plugins
-    2. Dependencies
+    2. Dependencies (`dependencies/pom.xml`)
 2. Adding a new third party dependency (or upgrading to a newer version) requires an
     internal process to be carried out.
 In such cases a delay is to be expected when merging.
-3. When referencing other Helidon modules, use ${project.version} as a version
+3. There is no need to use a version when referencing other modules, as all modules are managed in bom/pom.xml, and that is
+    part of the maven tree
 4. In pom.xml of a module, always define a "name" tag and follow naming conventions already used
     1. For project module: Helidon ${module_name} Project
     2. For java module: Helidon ${module_name}